A Fast Broadband Beamspace Transformation: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} provides a thorough overview of existing fast multi-beamforming techniques.
-In Section~\ref{sec:form} we formulate the problem and provide the necessary models for understanfing the FBST.
+In Section~\ref{sec:form} we formulate the problem and provide the necessary models for understanding the FBST.
 Section~\ref{sec:transform} shows how to efficiently perform the beamspace transformation using chirp-$z$ based operations.
 This is followed by Section~\ref{sec:fi} which mathematically formulates the Toeplitz inverse problem required to recover signals from the beamspace.
-A host of numerical experiments and a theoretical error analysis are presented in sections \ref{sec:num_exp},\ref{sec:err} respectively\footnote{Code for these experiments is available at \href{https://github.com/nsingh360/FBST_Code}{https://github.com/nsingh360/Code-FBST}}.
-In Section~\ref{sec:beam_apps}, we show how this technique can be leveraged in interference cancellation and off-grid angle interpolation.
+A host of numerical experiments and a theoretical error analysis are presented in sections \ref{sec:num_exp} and \ref{sec:err}, respectively.\footnote{See \href{https://github.com/nsingh360/FBST_Code}{https://github.com/nsingh360/Code-FBST} for the code used for these experiments.} In Section~\ref{sec:beam_apps}, we show how this technique can be leveraged in interference cancellation and off-grid angle interpolation.
 Finally, Section~\ref{sec:nufft_1} provides a straightforward way to extend the FBST framework to non-uniform linear and planar arrays.

+A preliminary version of this work appeared in \cite{fbst_conf}.
+This paper significantly extends the conference version in several aspects.
+Specifically, we include a detailed discussion on basis parameter selection, provide a rigorous error analysis of Fourier extensions, present new application results demonstrating computational speedups, and extend the proposed framework to non-uniform linear and planar arrays.